 • D is the dilution factor

-• V is the volume of blood sampled (µL)
+• V is the measured volume sampled (µL)

 To calculate the White Blood Cell count, multiply the Total Nucleated Cell count by the dilution factor.
 Then divide the result by the volume of blood sampled.